HackMelbourne/Decoded-3/w4-participant-workbook.md

 #### **💡 Challenge**

-With the knowledge you know have, can you fill in the `;;random delete best_meme_ever` event listener we defined earlier to provide the intended functionality?
+With the knowledge you know have, can you fill in the `;;delete best_meme_ever` event listener we defined earlier to provide the intended functionality?

 > 📝 Hint: we would like it to delete a meme with the specified name from the database

-## 13. Defensive programming & error handling
+## 7. Defensive programming & error handling

 - We don’t want anyone to see a nasty bug!
 - Bury them deep under our error handler & provide a user-friendly error message instead!